uptoratlen/gsArchivPDFDownloader/README.md

 * Will it always work?
   Well no, it depends on the webpage.
 In case the fields are renamed it will not work anymore.
 Taking in account that the basic function will stay the same, editing the names should not be a big issue.

 * It not even download a single bit.
 Did you edit the gs.json?
-Or It is broken already, sorry....drop me anote and I will a) fix or b)remove this :-)
+Or It is broken already, sorry....drop me a note and I will a) fix or b)remove this :-)
 * It will only download a fraction of the edition like a sample.
 Well you may not enetered in gs.json the right credentials
 * Hell, why you use simple sleeps?
 Well...one time effort...lazy?...eh...I guess you are right, but it worked for me.....sorry.

 * After some successful downloads the job stopped, what is this?
-  I assume this is caused by a timeout, which is not catched.
+  I assume this is caused by a timeout, which is not caught.
 Just restart the job, it will start from the beginning, but skips all already downloaded pdf.

 * You mixed German and English in the logging?
   Yes, as I said it was more a one timer.
 In case I got some time I may convert all to one language.